w3f/polkadot-wiki/docs/learn-staking.md

 ![staking](assets/NPoS/staking-keys_new.png)

-* **Stash:** This account holds funds bonded for participation, but delegates its staking and governance functions to controller and proxy keys.
-As a result, you may actively participate with a stash key kept in a cold wallet, meaning it stays offline all the time.
-After unbonding, users must wait a certain amount of time in order to access the locked funds (600 blocks at the time of writing).
+* **Stash:** This account holds funds bonded for staking, but delegates some functions to a Controller.
+As a result, you may actively participate with a Stash key kept in a cold wallet, meaning it stays offline all the time.
+You can also designate a Proxy account to vote in [governance](./learn-governance) proposals.
 * **Controller** This account acts on behalf of the stash account, signalling decisions about nominating and validating.
 It also sets validator preferences like [session keys](learn-keys#session-keys), payout account, and commission.
 It only needs enough funds to pay transaction fees.
 * **Proxy** This account participates in governance on behalf of its stash account.
 Again, it only needs enough funds to post vote transactions.